-With this credit solution, cardholders earn unlimited 2 points on every dollar spent on travel purchases.
+With this credit solution, cardholders earn unlimited 2 points on every dollar spent on travel and dining purchases.

 For nontravel-related expenditures, travelers earn 1.5 points on every dollar spent.
 This still gives cardholders significant bonus points to enhance, supplement or extend their trips overseas.

 If cardholders spend $3,000 within the first 90 days of holding the card, they are eligible for 50,000 bonus points which equates to a $500 value.